 At night, the floating rain baskets are illuminated to provide a comfortable and safe environment for the public to enjoy on warm summer evenings.
 This lighting will be subtle to limit light pollution for surrounding properties.
 This lighting could extend into the Square allowing its use to be extended into the early evening during the winter months.

-In our summer exhibition we received clear feedback that people wanted to see something more overtly playful in the Square.
+In the summer exhibition we received clear feedback that people wanted to see something more overtly playful in the Square.
 We also heard that it should use natural materials and be in keeping with the overall design.
 This made us approach play experts and natural playground designers Davies White Ltd to help us work with children and families and explore different ways that play could be included.
 All images and projects displayed on these play boards have been provided by Davies White Ltd.

 We think playful experiences should feature throughout the shaded garden with the meandering routes and social ovals providing a range of places and types of play but we want to explore this more with you.